 - We also see the son regularly checking in with Dad and fully engaged in the activity.
 Not only that, but the son is clearly really enjoying the play session together with his father, as they share joy and laughter together throughout the video.

 - Also note how many times we see the son initiating interaction with his father.
-This has increased since the beginning of Dad’s coaching sessions as Dad learns how to facilitate more interactions with his son by using all of the strategies he has employed in their Floortime sessions.
+This has increased since the beginning of Dad’s coaching sessions as Dad learns how to facilitate more interactions with his son by connecting in different ways to engage and keep those interactions going in their Floortime sessions.

 - By strengthening all of these early social-emotional developmental capacities, Dad is paving the road for his son’s continued development and growth.
 It is never to late to support our children’s social and emotional development.